Tradition Calls for…

-Most of us want to help our kids concentrate, but its easier said than done.
-Traditional parenting advice tells us to limit distractions and noise for our children.
-Sometimes, this is exactly what kids with ADHD need most.
+Most of us want to figure out how to help our children concentrate, but it’s easier said than done.
+Traditional parenting advice tells us to limit distractions and noise for our children, and sometimes this is exactly what our kids need most.

 Work with your child to test out your child’s “relationship” between noise and concentration.
 Does your child prefer music?
 Music with words?
 Music without?
 Is talking okay, but music annoying?
 What about a TV show?
 Can your child “tune it out” if it’s been seen before, but not if it’s a new episode?